 Drug Pricing is in the News; Here's What You Should Know

-To address this issue, the Biotechnology Industry Association (BIO) recently drafted a white paper designed to help people better understand the innovative work we do and the risk that is undertaken to bring life-saving cures and innovative therapies to market.
+Recently, news and political discourse about the healthcare and pharmaceutical industry has been dominated by discussions about the cost of drugs.
+To address this issue, the Biotechnology Industry Association (BIO) drafted a white paper designed to help people better understand the innovative work we do and the risk that is undertaken to bring life-saving cures and innovative therapies to market.